VarunBabbar/Image_Compressor/README.md

 # Image_Compressor
-A Deep Learning Based Image Compression Scheme developed as part of my 3rd Year Image Processing Project
+A Deep Learning Based Image Compression Scheme developed as part of my 3rd Year Image Processing Project.
+Note that some of the code in the folder 'cued_sf2_lab' is taken from https://github.com/sigproc/cued_sf2_lab.

 1) To run the encoder, open Terminal / Command line and type